wombleton/gitlaw-nz/acts/L/Local Government Official Information and Meetings Act 1987.md

     *   (d) information concerning any consent, certificate, notice, order, or requisition affecting the land or any building on the land previously issued by the territorial authority (whether under the Building Act 1991, the [Building Act 2004][178], or any other Act):

+    *   (da) the information required to be provided to a territorial authority under section 362T(2) of the Building Act 2004:

     *   (e) information concerning any certificate issued by a building certifier pursuant to the Building Act 1991 or the [Building Act 2004][178]:

     *   (ea) information notified to the territorial authority under [section 124][179] of the Weathertight Homes Resolution Services Act 2006: